Is the Islamic State being run at the behest of Pakistan’s ISI in India?

 Shafi and Sultan Armar, the two brothers were initially part of the ISI sponsored Indian Mujahideen.

 They are said to have had a falling out, following which they joined the ISIS.
-Several Intelligence Bureau officials that OneIndia spoke with say that this was entirely stage managed by the ISI.
+Several Intelligence Bureau (IB) officials that OneIndia spoke with say that this was entirely stage managed by the ISI.

 With the death of the Indian Mujahideen, Pakistan had lost a major home grown outfit.
 It needed another outfit to function in India on the lines of the IM.
 However over the past few years, Pakistan has found it hard to install a home grown outfit in India due and hence restricted its proxies only to Kashmir.